Senior 6 min · March 05, 2026

 const showWelcomeMessage = userName && `<WelcomeMessage name="${userName}" />`;

-console.log(showCartBadge); // false — no badge rendered
+console.log(showCartBadge); // false — correct, no badge

-console.log(showNotificationDot); // false — no dot rendered
+console.log(showNotificationDot); // false — correct, no dot

-console.log(showWelcomeMessage); // '<WelcomeMessage name="Alex" />' — rendered
+console.log(showWelcomeMessage); // '<WelcomeMessage name="Alex" />' — correct

-// In JSX, `{0 && <Component />}` renders the number 0 on screen — a known React bug
+// {0 && <Component />} doesn't render nothing — it renders the number 0 on screen

 const itemCount = 0;

-console.log(itemCount && 'Show list'); // 0 — React would render '0' on screen!
+console.log(itemCount && 'Show list'); // 0 — React renders '0' on screen

-console.log(itemCount > 0 && 'Show list'); // false — React renders nothing.
-Correct.
+console.log(itemCount > 0 && 'Show list'); // false — React renders nothing

-▶ Output
+Output

 Rating: 4.5